thesadru/genshinstats/README.md

 Crediting is appreciated.

 # CHANGELOG
+## 1.4.8
+- Fixed support for chinese accounts
+- Made sure that None returns do not get cached
 ## 1.4.7
 - Added `install_cache` for installing a cache into the entire library
 ## 1.4.6.1